 - Two speeds to suit both slow senior felines and active young cats

 - Requires three AA batteries which are not included

 - The laser moves in a repetitive circular motion

-- Both automatic and interactive
+- Automatic and interactive play modes

 Automatic Laser Cat Toy Buying Guide

 Finding the right automatic cat laser toy that is both enjoyable for your cat and works for your lifestyle doesn’t need to be difficult.
 The above products are the best that you’ll find, and here is how you can choose the one that’s right for you.